 * While both the reverse mortgage line of credit and the conventional HELOC only accrue interest on monies drawn, only the reverse mortgage line of credit has a growth rate on the unused portion of funds.

-* The FHA HECM unused line of credit grows over time at the compounding interest rate charged on the loan plus 1/2%.
-This gives borrowers greater borrowing power as the amount of money available for future access grows larger year after year.
+* The FHA HECM unused line of credit grows over time at the compounding interest rate charged on the loan, and as mentioned, an added 1/2%.
+This gives borrowers greater borrowing power as the amount of money available for the future keeps increasing year after year.
 For example, if you took out the HECM line of credit at age 62 or 65 and left it untouched for 10 or 15 years, your money would have grown considerably.
 At that point, you can withdraw all or part of your remaining line of credit.
-If you do not use the line, it is not owed.
-And, of course, you can use some of the line of credit and leave some funds to keep them growing for your future!
+Note: If you do not use the line of credit, it is not owed.

-* With a HELOC, the line of credit can be frozen by the lender at will so you can no longer access funds.
+* With a HELOC, the line of credit can be frozen by the lender at will thereby stopping you from accessing funds.
 This can occur if there is a reduction in the credit limit on your home equity line.
 The HECM line of credit cannot be closed at the lender's discretion and remains open so the funds are there when you need them.
 When is the line closed?
 The HECM line of credit stays open until the last HECM borrower no longer resides in the home as their primary residence.

 * Payments to the reverse mortgage are placed back into the line of credit so the line has more funds available to the borrower.